-We have a strong ongoing relationship with the Forge Mill Needle Museum in Redditch which was historically the centre of the needle making trade and have produced DVDs of the manufacturing process.
+We have a strong ongoing relationship with the Forge Mill Needle Museum in Redditch which was historically the centre of the needle making trade and have produced a film of the manufacturing process.

 In order to promote education and in particular manufacturing and engineering to young people, we have established the Needlemakers Company Arkwright Engineering Scholarship for 15/16 year old technology students to study engineering.
 The first scholarship was awarded to a student at Aston University Engineering Academy and the number of students supported has increased each year.